Kitware/CMake/Help/cpack_gen/rpm.rst

  different binary rpm packages on different platforms depending on the platform's packaging rules.

-Source RPM packaging has it's own set of variables:
+Source RPM packaging has its own set of variables:

 .. variable:: CPACK_RPM_PACKAGE_SOURCES